LolloCappo/HandsOn/README.md

 Hands-On for students

-This repository contains example code and hand-on training for students
+This repository contains example code and hands-on training for students